 Online Research Program

-The CIS Online Research program was launched in 2017 in our pursuit of delivering research-based learning to more students in more regions, without geographic limitations.
-The Online Research program is hosted three times during the school year.
-By 2022, the program will produce more student research topics than the CIS Summer program.
+The CIS Online Research program was launched in 2017 in our pursuit of delivering research-based learning to more students without geographic limitations.
+The Online Research program is hosted every month with a different group of research topics across almost all academic disciplines.
+Since 2021, the CIS Online Program has produced more student research projects than our CIS Summer program.

 DETAILS ABOUT ONLINE RESEARCH PROGRAM

 We host online research programs throughout the year.
-With Neoscholar's in-house developed online learning hub (OLH), our professors can start a research course whenever they are available and ready to help guide our students through an exciting research journey.
+With Neoscholar's in-house developed online learning hub (OLH), our professors can start a research course whenever they are available and are ready to help guide our students through an exciting research journey regardless of geographic distances.

-An online research session hosts fifteen students in three research groups.
+An online research session hosts fifteen students, who are divided into three research groups.
 The program is 24 hours across ten weeks: 2 hours/week lectures in the first six weeks, followed by 3 hours/week research seminars in the last four weeks.
-Each course will be assigned a TA to help coordinate the online sessions and help students with their research projects.
-The TA will also provide 1 hour of an additional session after the professor's session.
+Each course will be assigned a TA to help coordinate the online sessions and help students answer questions.
+The TA will also provide 1 hour of an additional discussion session after the professor's session.

 A FABULOUS EXPERIENCE